 - The body parts are being stored for purposes of consumption, or are the accumulated residue of previous butchering for food.
 A room full of transplant organs wouldn't qualify.
 Neither would a carcass that's just left lying around at a kill site; and

-- The body parts must either be from people (humans, or something that serves the same role as humans in the story), or from the part-collector's own species, or both.
+- The body parts must either be from people (humans, or something else sapient), or from the part-collector's own species, or both.

 Anime & Manga